 A chronic hepatitis B infection can go undetected for years – even decades in many cases.
 The longer a hepatitis B infection is left untreated, the more susceptible you are to developing severe scarring of the liver (cirrhosis) and liver cancer.

-The hepatitis B virus is transmitted when an infected person’s blood or body fluids (e.g., saliva, semen) enters your bloodstream.
+The hepatitis B virus is transmitted when an infected person’s blood or body fluids (such as saliva or semen) enter your bloodstream.

 Ways hepatitis B is spread: